Only one more day to check out The Beatles’ “Magical History Tour” exhibit at The Henry Ford

 Curt Gunther begged to be the Beatles photographer during the 1964 North American Tour.
 He took his role without pay.
 He, however, was good at playing poker, and made money playing poker with the band.
 The band members were not good poker players.
 Many of the Gunther images in this gallery never been printed before now.

 In the mid 60’s, the Beatles found themselves with money in the bank and the urge to experiment with music, drugs, spiritualism and cutting-edge visual arts.
 Abbey Road was a busy studio used for audio recording for many uses.
 Other popular bands would record at Abbey Road.
 Ninety percent of all Beatles music was recorded at Abbey Road.
 It was here they tried sounds played in reverse which brought about an unworldly quality and rumors of hidden messages.

 The Beatles played their final concert on August 29, 1966 at Candlestick Park in San Francisco, California.
 Paul would have continued but the others were done.
 The Beatles would not play another concert again.
 The original break up letter in 1969 was displayed in this exhibit.
 The Beatles are now musical history.

 I greatly enjoyed this exhibit because I was a Beatles fan since I was a child.
 It was interesting since I have never seen them in concert.
 However, I would have loved to go.
 I was surprised to see John Lennon’s album cover that he signed for Mark David Chapman before he died.

 There is only one more day to check out “The Magical Mystery Tour” exhibit as it ends on Sunday, September 18.
 Tickets are $5 on top of regular museum admission prices.
 The Henry Ford Museum is located at 20900 Oakwood Blvd., Dearborn, Michigan.

-TweetAmericaJR’s Jason Rzucidlo recently visited the University of Michigan Museum of Art (UMMA).
-This symposiumRead More
+TweetAmericaJR’s Jason Rzucidlo reports from the University of Michigan for their Bicentennial Celebration.
+In thisRead More